Accuracy and aim are the requirements for a good hunter. Without these two critical pieces, success in the field can be challenging.

 It gives angle compensated readings to the user which is ideal to make an accurate shooting.

 In this model it shows the line of sight reading and just underneath the angle of the shot is displayed for a second and a half.
-Once it disappears, the information about the angle compensated is displayed there.

 This model of Bushnell strays away from the traditional display by the use of the Vivid Display Technology.
 It has a red display instead of the black which can be adjusted to four different brightness levels.